“Where there is a will, there is a way” – Leaving your Osteoporosis legacy

-- A specific gift: a particular item such as a piece of jewellery;
+- A specific gift: for example an item such as a piece of jewellery

-- A residual gift: a gift from the residue of your estate, or a part of it, after all the individual gifts have been made.
+- A residual gift: a gift from the residue of your estate, or a part of it, after all individual gifts have been made

 No legacy can be too big or too small.

 Should you decide to make a bequest to the IOS, we thank you most sincerely for the real concerns you have shown in helping us continue our work.